Economics of the Monetary Union

 Case studies throughout the text provide rich, real life and qualitative examples to help students connect with the concepts and policies presented.
 Additionally, each chapter ends with a conclusion recapping the core issues, and a set of questions, which encourages students to test their knowledge and stretch their understanding further.

 The fourteenth edition is available for students and institutions to purchase in a variety of formats, and is supported by online resources.
+The ebook offers a mobile experience and convenient access along with functionality tools, navigation features and links that offer extra learning support: Find the eBook on VitalSource.

-· This book is accompanied by the following online resources:
+This book is accompanied by the following online resources.

 For students: